DS DS 3 CROSSBACK interior

 The DS 3 Crossback’s interior does a great job of differentiating it from similar alternatives – you’ll find a raised driving position and a broad dashboard as is usual for a crossover, but it’s also genuinely eye-catching with a futuristic, posh design that makes alternatives such as the Audi Q2 look a bit bland.

 It’s not all good news, however.
 Those swanky modern looks mean that not all of the DS 3 Crossback’s controls are located where you’d expect.
 The electric window switches, for example, are mounted on the centre console beside the gear lever and the door handles are located way down by the door pockets.
 Overall, it’ll leave you scratching your head more than the cabin in a VW T-Roc.

 To take your mind off those confusing controls, the DS 3 Crossback comes with nine different colour schemes for the interior including sporty black designs, fancy bronze-effect trims and an airy almost all-white affair.

-DS calls those ‘inspirations’ and they change the seat fabric colour, the colour of most of the dashboard, the headliner colour and the look of the seats.
-The most eye-catching seats have a ‘watchstrap’ look to them that’s unique to DS.
-Unfortunately, those snazzy seats are only available on the top-spec La Premiere trim.
+DS calls these combinations ‘inspirations’ and they let you alter the seat fabric colour, the colour of most of the dashboard, the headliner hue and the look of the seats.
+The most eye-catching seats have a ‘watchstrap’ design that’s very comfortable and unique to DS, but they’re only available on top-spec La Premiere cars.